postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/the-api-workflow.md

 <img alt="Add Mock to Schema" src="https://assets.postman.com/postman-docs/mock-server-schema-dropdown.jpg" width="200px"/>

-Next, choose between:
+You can base your mock server on different collections:

-* **Generate collection from schema** to create a mock server on the collection based on the API schema, name your collection, then click **Generate Collection and Continue**
+* **Generate collection from schema**: To create a mock server based on a collection generated from your schema, enter a name and click **Generate Collection and Continue**
-* **Use an existing collection** to create a mock server from an existing collection, select the collection you want to use in the dropdown, then click **Select Collection and Continue**
+* **Use an existing collection**: Select a collection from the drop-down list and click **Select Collection and Continue**
-* **Create a new collection** to create a new collection from scratch to be used for the mock server, describe the API endpoints to create, then click **Create Collection and Continue**
+* **Create a new collection**: To start a new collection for your mock server, enter the requests your collection will contain, and click **Create Collection and Continue**

 #### Adding an existing mock server